MicrosoftDocs/windows-itpro-docs/windows/deploy/windows-10-poc-mdt.md

 2. On the **Monitoring** tab, select the **Enable monitoring for this deployment share** checkbox, and then click **OK**.

-3. Verify the monitoring service is working as expected by opening the following link in Internet Explorer: [http://localhost:9800/MDTMonitorEvent/](http://localhost:9800/MDTMonitorEvent/).
+3. Verify the monitoring service is working as expected by opening the following link on SRV1 in Internet Explorer: [http://localhost:9800/MDTMonitorEvent/](http://localhost:9800/MDTMonitorEvent/).
 If you do not see "**You have created a service**" at the top of the page, see [Troubleshooting MDT 2012 Monitoring](https://blogs.technet.microsoft.com/mniehaus/2012/05/10/troubleshooting-mdt-2012-monitoring/).

 4. Close Internet Explorer.

 ### Configure Windows Deployment Services

-1. Initialize Windows Deployment Services (WDS) by typing the following command at an elevated Windows PowerShell prompt:
+1. Initialize Windows Deployment Services (WDS) by typing the following command at an elevated Windows PowerShell prompt on SRV1:

     ```
     WDSUTIL /Verbose /Progress /Initialize-Server /Server:SRV1 /RemInst:"C:\RemoteInstall"